Thank you, Umar Jamil, for the wonderful explanation in the video tutorial.

 ) -> dict:

-assert len(images) == 1 and len(text) == 1, f"Received {len(images)} images for {len(text)} prompts." # Only implementing one image-text pair
+assert len(images) == 1 and len(text) == 1, f"Received {len(images)} images for {len(text)} prompts." # Here, only one image-text pair is implemented

 pixel_values = process_images(